-SUMMA-mizuroute

-Overview of SUMMA+mizuroute model configuration
+3.1 SUMMA-mizuRoute

-This project s uses hydrology and river models that are run sequentially to produce routed streamflow across the PNW domain.
-Thesequence——SUMMA (Structure for Unifying Multiple Modeling Alternatives (Clark et al. 2015a,b) thatthat simulates land-surface water and energy fluxes and mmizuRoute (Mizukami et al. 2016) that simulatehatss routed runoff in rivers.SUMMA is run first and its runoff outputs are then used as input to mizuRoute.
+This project used hydrology and river routing models that were run sequentially to produce routed streamflow across the PNW domain.
+The Structure for Unifying Multiple Modeling Alternatives (SUMMA; model Clark et al. 2015a,b) was used to simulate applied to land-surface water and energy fluxes.
+MizuRoute (Mizukami et al. 2016) was used to simulate routed runoff in rivers.
+In this modeling framework, SUMMA is run first and its runoff outputs are then used as input to mizuRoute.
 Hereafter, the modeling framework is called SUMMA-mizuRoute.

 The initial SUMMA-mizuRoute implementation for the project was developed in a series of prior projects (led by NCAR Co-PI Andy Wood) that were sponsored primarily by USACE, Reclamation and NASA.
 SUMMA was configured for the entire western US domain using a spatial resolution defined by catchments, rather than grids.
 For the western US, the catchment boundaries are from the USGS Hydrologic Unit Code Level 12 (HUC12) dataset, and these are extended to cover the remaining connected drainage areas (i.e., in Canada and Mexico) using similarly sized (slightly smaller) catchments defined in the MERIT-Hydro dataset (REF).
 SUMMA also adopted a single Hydrologic Response Unit (HRU) -- i.e., where water-energy states and fluxes are computed independently -- for each catchment (termed a Grouped Response Unit, or GRU, in SUMMA).
-The configuration used a 3-hour time step to resolve diurnal weather patterns, with unique meteorological forcings and physiographic characteristics including slope, elevation, soil layer thickness, vegetation and soil types defined for every catchment (GRU, HRU).
-More details of this SUMMA model setup are provided in several Reclamation project reports, available online at [ ].
-For the current project, a PNW-subset of this western US SUMMA model was extracted, comprising approximately 10,000 catchments.
+The configuration used a 3-hour time step to resolve diurnal weather patterns, with unique meteorological forcings and physiographic characteristics including slope, elevation, soil layer thickness, vegetation and soil types defined for every catchment (GRU by HRU).
+More details covering the SUMMA model setup are provided in several Reclamation project reports, available online at [REF].
+For the current project, a PNW-subset of the Western US SUMMA model was extracted, comprising approximately 10,000 catchments.

 SUMMA offers several options for water and energy balance flux parameterizations (i.e., process algorithms).
 For this project, we used the flux parameterization choices that were selected in the pre-existing SUMMA modeling work.
 These include a Ball-Berry parameterization for simulating stomatal resistance, one of the main physiological factors controlling transpiration, similar to the Noah-MP land surface model (Niu et al., 2011).
-A logarithmic wind profile below the vegetation canopy is used, described in Mahat et al. (2013,), and also the Raupach (1994) parameterizationfor vegetation roughness length and displacement height.
-The configuration uses Beer’s law (Mahat and Tarboton, 2012), similar to the Variable Infiltration Capacity (VIC) model (Liang et al. 1994) to represent the radiation transmission through vegetation.
-For the vertical moisture transmission along the soil column, and the mixed form of the Richards equation (Celia et al., 1990), a vertically constant hydraulic conductivity and a lumped aquifer model.
+A logarithmic wind profile below the vegetation canopy is used, described in Mahat et al. (2013).
+The Raupach (1994) parameterization is adopted for vegetation roughness length and displacement height.
+The configuration uses Beer’s law (Mahat and Tarboton, 2012), similar to the Variable Infiltration Capacity (VIC) model (Liang et al. 1994), to represent the radiation transmission through vegetation.
+For the vertical moisture transmission along the soil column, the configuration uses the mixed form of the Richards equation (Celia et al., 1990), a vertically constant hydraulic conductivity and a lumped aquifer model.
 For snow, a constant albedo decay rate is used, and the thermal conductivity was parameterized using the Jordan (1991) approach.
 Further, each HRU incorporates an unconfined aquifer at the bottom of the soil column, which contributes to baseflow generation, using an exponential baseflow curve that is a function of aquifer storage.
 No lateral water movement occurs between HRUs in SUMMA.
-However, SUMMA computes “delayed runoff” (often termed hillslope routing) by accounting for overland and subsurface travel time of runoff movement to the river channel through gamma distribution-based unit hydrograph.
-Daily mean water flux variables are output while overland routed runoff is output at a 3-hour time step.
-This 3-hour delayed runoff is input into mizuRoute for the river routing
+However, SUMMA computes “delayed runoff” (often termed hillslope routing) by accounting for overland and subsurface travel time of runoff movement to the river channel through the use of a gamma distribution-based unit hydrograph.
+Daily mean water flux variables are output, while overland routed runoff is output at a 3-hour time step.
+This 3-hour runoff is input into mizuRoute for the river routing.
+MizuRoute also uses a 3-hour simulation step.